Posts

 Image

 Where can you find some wildlife apart from the zoo in urban Singapore?
 Sungei Buloh Wetland Reserve is located at the quiet remote corner of northwestern part of Singapore.
 Buloh is a Malay word for bamboo.
+Buloh is also spelled as buluh .
 And Sungei means river.
 Therefore, Sungei Buloh means Bamboo River.
 Simply because it is located along Buloh River.
 Maybe there are many bamboos which grow in the area previously.
 You certainly can see some bamboos there.
 The rich mangroves at Sungei Buloh were once used as a spawning location and nursery by prawn and fish farmers.
 Sungei Buloh Nature Park was designated a Nature Park in 1989 and the wetland reserve was officially opened in 1993 by former Prime Minister Goh Chok Tong.
 It was a protected forest reserve in 1890, though after 1973, during the industrialisation of Singapore, the mangroves around Kranji were cleared to make way for prawn, fish and horticultural farms and light industries.
-But since 2002, the 202 hectares of rich biodiversity of wetlands of mangrove swa...
+But since 2002, the 202 hectares of rich biodive...

 Image

-The calories rich but tasty teh tarik (or teh tarek) or pulled tea is a unique milk or 'sarabat' tea found in Malaysia and Singapore.
-It is made of black tea in combination with condensed milk (or evaporated milk for less sweetness), and tossing or dragging (tarik) the tea from one container to another at a height.
+The calories rich but tasty teh tarik (or spelled as teh tarek) or pulled tea is a unique milk tea found in Malaysia and Singapore.
+It is made of black tea in combination with sweetened condensed milk (or evaporated milk for less sweetness, and tossing or dragging (tarik) the tea from one container to another at a height to create a frothy effect.
 This tea is usually drank while having roti prata .
-Well you can drink it with about any snacks or dishes or you can just sip it on its own.
-There is also teh masala or spice tea, but for the locals here we tend to stick with either teh tarik or teh halia.
-These teh tarek stalls are traditionally owned or operated by Indians.
-A glass or a cup of teh tarik usually cost between $1.20 to $2.00 depending if you get them at hawker centres or air-conditioned food-courts.
-Teh tarik seller You can get a fix of teh-tarik not only in Little India but all over Singapore.
-Obviously it is cheaper and tastes better at the road-side stalls or at hawker centres .
-We locals like to...
+Well you can drink it with about any snacks or dishes or you can just sip it on its own as the teh tarik is like a dessert beverage by itself, full if sweetness from the condensed milk and sugar.
+There is also teh masala or the spice tea, but for locals here we tend to stick with the simpler teh tarik.
+Masala tea may appeal more to Indians.
+At many local coffee shops, teh-C is a lingo used to mean tea with evaporated milk to differentiate from the concentrated condensed milk.
+The letter C actually stand for ' cair ', a Malay word for diluted or unsweetened.
+That applies to kopi-C t...